jorgebucaran/fisher/README.md

 1. a directory or git repo with one or more .fish functions either at the root level of the project or inside a functions directory

-2. a theme or prompt, i.e, a fish_prompt.fish, fish_right_prompt.fish or both files
+2. a theme or prompt: a fish_prompt.fish and/or fish_right_prompt.fish

-3. a snippet, i.e, one or more .fish files inside a directory named *conf.d*, evaluated by fish at the start of the session
+3. a snippet: one or more .fish files inside a directory named *conf.d*, run by fish at the start of the session

 ### How can I list plugins as dependencies to my plugin?